Diethor1/Taskmaster/README.md

-# RandoMaster
+# TaskMaster

-#RandoMaster is a task allocation tool designed to randomly assign tasks to team members, ensuring an even distribution and consideration of urgency levels.
+#TaskMaster is a task allocation tool designed to randomly assign tasks to team members, ensuring an even distribution and consideration of urgency levels.
 This project utilizes a SQLite database for storing task and team data and provides functionality for monitoring task progress.

 ---